 Made with pure saffron and freshly ground almond and pistachios, it is perfect for dessert during the summers and is healthy too!
 With all the dry fruits and Kesar used for making it, this dessert makes you feel nothing less than a royal.

 Kulfi is served with flour noodles called falooda (falauda) in many parts of India.
 But feel free to serve it without them as well.

 Variations of Kulfi Recipe

-Traditionally kulfi is flavored with cardamom and saffron but these days people have started to make variations of this delicious dessert.
+Traditionally kulfi is flavored with cardamom and saffron and have crunch from the nuts like almonds and pistachios but these days people have started to make variations of this delicious dessert.
 You can mango puree to the mixture and make Mango Kulfi or add some pureed strawberry and make Strawberry Kulfi.

-I have also come across Paan Kulfi, Chocolate Kulfi, Pineapple Kulfi etc.
+I have also come across Paan Kulfi, Chocolate Kulfi, Orange Kulfi, Pineapple Kulfi etc.